 Instructions

-Bake at 350 degrees for 10 minutes.
-Add walnuts on top, if desired.
-Continue baking for an additional 12-15 minutes or until a toothpick inserted into the center of a muffin comes out clean.
+- Bake at 350 degrees for 35 minutes or until a toothpick inserted into the center of a muffin comes out clean.
+Add walnuts on top halfway through baking, if desired.

 SaveSave